-World Courier is proud to serve as the official logistics partner to Tara Pacific 2016-2018, a research mission working to understand the environmental impact to the world’s oceans.
+World Courier is proud to serve as the official logistics partner to the Tara Ocean Foundation and lately, to the Tara Pacific mission (2016-2018), a research mission working to understand the environmental impact to the world’s oceans.

-World Courier has supported Tara’s mission around the world, proudly serving as the legendary research schooner’s official logistics partner for the past 5 years.
-World Courier assisted Tara across in the Mediterranean Sea, the Atlantic and Indian Oceans.
+World Courier has supported the Tara Ocean Foundation’s mission around the world, proudly serving as the legendary research schooner’s official logistics partner for the past 5 years.
+World Courier assisted the Foundation across in the Mediterranean Sea, the Atlantic and Indian Oceans.
 For her 2016-2018 voyage, World Courier joins Tara across Asia Pacific to examine the biodiversity of coral reefs and their evolution in response to climate change and anthropic disturbances.

 World Courier has been entrusted with the critical role of transporting 40,000 coral reef samples from the schooner to the 26 institutions and collaborating research laboratories worldwide – a remarkable mission with zero room for error.